Patient education: Abnormal uterine bleeding (Beyond the Basics)

 An overview of endometrial ablation

-Clinical features and diagnosis of polycystic ovary syndrome in adolescents
+Definition, clinical features and differential diagnosis of polycystic ovary syndrome in adolescents

 Dilation and curettage

 Evaluation of the endometrium for malignant or premalignant disease

 Approach to abnormal uterine bleeding in nonpregnant reproductive-age women

 Differential diagnosis of genital tract bleeding in women